cfp02/RBE-CS549-P3-EinsteinVision/README.md

 To run the render pipeline, open `Blender/script.blend` file with Blender.
 Set the scene to render in the main function, and then run the script.
 Output is shown in the Blender console.
 The code will output the images in the `Output/scene<scene_number>/scene<scene_number>run<run_number>` directory.

-Finally, run the following command to generate the video for scene 3, run 1, with 6 fps:
+Finally, run the following command to generate the video from the frames.
+The command is using scene 3, run 1, and 6 fps as example arguments:
 ```sh
 python Blender/video_stitcher.py 3 1 6
 ```